digitalmoksha/motion-markdown-it-plugins/lib/motion-markdown-it-plugins/checkbox_replace/README.md

 > Plugin to create checkboxes for [motion-markdown-it](https://github.com/digitalmoksha/motion-markdown-it) markdown parser.

 _Ported from the [javascript version](https://github.com/mcecot/markdown-it-checkbox).
+Synced with v1.1.0.
 Works with Ruby and RubyMotion._

 This plugin allows to create checkboxes for tasklists as discussed [here](http://talk.commonmark.org/t/task-lists-in-standard-markdown/41).